Ballet Is Our Passion

 Mission Statement

-The primary goal of the International City School of Ballet is to provide exceptional ballet instruction through thoughtful instruction and honest instructors.
-We strive to create an inspiring and productive atmosphere where dancers develop a strong classical foundation and discover their most authentic selves.
-ICSB maintains a delicate balance to produce the ideal learning environment.
 Over the years of its existence, ICSB has found three specific qualities to preserve this: self-motivation, professionalism, and trust.
 Faculty, students, and parents alike are encouraged to embody these three pillars to create the most seamless experience in ballet education.

 SELF-MOTIVATION